 Another difference between the two sources of CBD is how farmers choose to grow and harvest the crop.
 Different parts of the plant tend to serve different purposes: seeds are often used in food and cosmetics, stalks for fibrous goods like clothing and building material, and flower or buds are typically harvested with an eye on cannabinoids.

-While hemp typically uses the seeds and stalks (as well as the flower), marijuana relies on extracting primarily THC from the buds and flower the plant to achieve that high cannabinoid content.
+While hemp typically uses the seeds and stalks (as well as the flower), marijuana relies on extracting primarily THC from the buds and flower to achieve that high cannabinoid content.

 Resin also makes a difference